 Honestly, if I had a penny for every time I have read about how the job boards are dying I'd have ooh, let me see now, at least one of the Queen's English pounds sterling.
 And you know what? they are not dying of old age, they are being poisoned into oblivion by the very people who are meant to make them work - the recruiter.

-The fact is, candidates, the decent ones at least, have tired of job boards to a great degree because they are littered not with alluring advertising messages that sell the virtues of the employer and the role, but rather with poorly written, error strewn garbage that purport to be recruitment advertisements.
+The fact is, candidates, the decent ones at least, have tired of job boards to a great degree because they are inhabited not with alluring advertising messages that sell the virtues of the employer and the role, but rather with poorly written, error strewn offerings that try in vain to pass themselves off as recruitment advertisements.

 Just look at a typical job board and click on a few.
-Cut and pasted job descriptions that haven't even been spaced properly, so just one huge block of text; schoolboy (or girl) errors like "predominately", "renumeration" and "our client are looking" and even, and this one's from yesterday, the totally nonsensical such as "an effective telephone manor" - yes folks that really did appear on a job board yesterday.
+Cut and pasted job descriptions that haven't even been spaced properly, so just one huge block of text; schoolboy (or girl) grammatical errors, even job titles with spelling mistakes in them.

 Imagine for a minute if you will that advertisers in all walks of life approached their business in the same way.
 That they started talking to their potential customers like idiots or writing their advertisements like children.
 People would stop buying their products and they would soon go out of business.
 Well guess what?
 People have stopped buying into job boards to a great extent because so many recruiters are just not making the effort to talk to their potential audience in an attractive, grown up, error free and alluring way.
 Instead they are treating would be applicants like idiots who will apply to anything that has the word 'job' in it.
 In short, recruiters are killing the job board, no one else.